danivalle27/BTP_EXP_BR/exercises/ex1/README.md

    <br> **Menu-Dropdown:** Apps
    <br> **Search In: "Apps":** Manage Sales Quotations
    <br> **Search:** {Click}
-6. Do a run for this test step.
+6. Do a run for this test step.--->
 7. Click on Create Module button, select **Web Application** and click **Start Scan**.
 8. Select again the S/4HANA system browser window and click on button **Scan**.
 9. Select the button *Create Quotation* in the screen, rename the module to *Manage Sales Quotation - Home Screen* and save.